sapegin/slides/inconsistent-styles-full.md

 ---

-## CSS is too powerful
+# CSS is too powerful

 ---
-export default Primary
+export default Secondary

-How can we fix that?
+# How can we fix that?

 ---
 export default Primary

-## Design tokens
+# Design tokens

 ---